PackageFactory/atomic-fusion-proptypes/README.md

 * `PropTypes.fileExists`:
    Validate that a given value is an existing file.
 * `PropTypes.instanceOf('Neos.Neos:Document')`:
-   Validate the value with the given type, if the value is a Node the NodeType is checked instead of the cass, accepts null.
+   Validate the value with the given type, if the value is a Node the NodeType is checked instead of the php-class, accepts null.

+### Making values mandatory

 * `PropTypes.*.isRequired`:
    To ensure a value is given the is isRequired method that is called on the result of the former items